 The entire path is loaded with scenic views of the Narragansett Bay, the Providence River, forests, marshes, and parks.
 This path connects 8 different Rhode Island Parks, running right through Haines Memorial State Park.
 I found this path to be much more scenic than the Cape Cod Rail Trail, which although very nice, cannot quite compare in terms of scenic beauty.

 The weather was absolutely beautiful the day of our ride.
+Spring and summer is definitely the best time weather wise to enjoy a ride.
 As a bonus, the path was almost completely deserted.
 As a result, we were able to stop along the way and snap plenty of photographs.

 Pomham Rocks Lighthouse

 This lighthouse was established in 1871.
 It is located about a half acre off the coast of East Providence’s Riverside neighborhood.
 Self guided tours are available for a fee.